zh1peng/EEGQC_GUI/README.md

 ### Key Features :clap::
 1. Read eeg data set (preprocessed) in a given dir
 2. After loading data, it allows you explore data/ics,reject bad epoch/ics, interpolate bad channel.
-3. QCed data can be saved and info like bad epoch/channel/ics/QCer's comments can be recorded.
+3. Selected bad epoches/ics/channels will be removed/interpolated once save the dataset, log info for this will be recorded.
-4. There is an anoying but tiny bug on the scroll window, that won't affect use.

-### Requirement:
+### Requirement / Good to know:
 1. EEGlab
 2. Matlab
 3. filesearch_regexp.m (it returns the file name and path with a certain pattern,search with regexp).
 4. :disappointed:our lab is using Biosemi-64 system, data was preprocessed using EEGlab and FASTER [a link here].
     (haven't tested yet).
 5. :bear: Change regexp if your data set is not in 'Finalxxxxx.set' format.
 Current regexp is '^Final.*.set' (line 56).
+6. There is an anoying but tiny bug on the scroll window, that won't affect use.

 ### Features in the Future :microscope:
 1. Advanced GUI code instead of Guide.
 2. Automatically detect data quality.
-3. Bug fixed,especially that in reject epoch process.
+3. Bug fixed,especially that mentioned in last section.:sweat:
 4. Submit as a plug-in to EEGlab.
 5. Be compatiable with more system.
 6. :fearful:Suggest potential bad epoches based on machine learning results, another project [a link here]